 This is an example of using a microfiber applicator for applying sealer and wax.
 They are using a commercial applicator and bucket.

 Two coats of sealer is good.
 Be sure to let it dry before applying the second coat.
 This usually takes 15 to 30 minutes depending on temperature.

 Applying acrylic floor wax to VCT

 Once the second coat of sealer is dry, your VCT garage floor is now ready for multiple coats of acrylic floor wax.
 Again, we recommend commercial products for the best results.
-Armstrong S-480 and Zep High Traffic Floor Finish are good examples.
+Armstrong S-480 and Zep High Traffic Floor Finish at Amazon are good examples.